gaehlerm/SoftwareEngineering/README.md

 // https://youtu.be/dgBCEB2jVU0

 Python is dynamically typed.
-At first, this seems like a great thing.
+At first sight, this seems like a great thing.
 You don't have to write the types and a function can be called by many different argument types.
 But it also comes along with its drawbacks.
 Types are an important part of the information of arguments and return values.
 With types, you know what kind of operations you are allowed to perform, or what the expected outcome of an operation will be.
 For example the `+` operator does something quite different with floats than with strings.
 So at times, it would be useful to know the type of a variable.

 While it is not possible to enforce types in Python, and according to Guido van Rossum it will never be as it's not pythonic, it is possible to write type hints.
 A simple `: int` following a function argument to indicate that it should be an integer.